vingstar/PrivateAI_papers_and_libs/README.md

 The performance seems good for ensemble trees with small depth.

 The solution proposed by this paper can handle both Vertical and horizontal partitioned datasets.
-In pratice, the dataset is ofen vertical partitioned.
+In pratice, however, the dataset is ofen vertical partitioned.
 So if we can utilize the chracteristic of VFL, that the WHOLE data vector of a specific FEATURE is held by ONE party, some computation can be optimized further.

 ### QuickSilver [link](https://eprint.iacr.org/2021/076.pdf)